jeremdesno/RAG_chatbot/README.md

 Application using retrieval augmented generation (RAG) for Q&amp;A based on a knowledge base which was created by extracting the markdown files from the official github documentation content. https://github.com/github/docs

-The aim is to to answer queries by providing context to an LLM obtained using semantique search to retreive the most relevant documents in our knowledge base using vector similarity and FAISS indexes that are built for fast search capabilities.
+The aim is to make an LLM answer queries by providing it some context obtained using semantique search.
+It retreives the most relevant documents in our knowledge base thanks to vector similarity and FAISS indexes that are built for fast search capabilities.

-We've built a simple web interface using streamlit which offers the functionnality of trying different open source llms and embedding models from HuggingFace.
+We've also built a simple web interface using streamlit which offers the functionnality of trying different open source llms and embedding models from HuggingFace.

 ## How to install and launch the streamlit app?
 ### Creating virtual environnement